Theodorico de Sacadura Botte: Personal life

 On 7 February 1932, at the Missão de São Jerónimo, in the province of Magude, Sacadura Botte married Sheila May Younger (12 April 1912 – 11 July 1998).
-A scion of the Scottish Younger brewing family, Sheila was a second cousin once removed of Lord Younger of Leckie and Baron Blanesburgh, and a third cousin of Sir William McEwan Younger.
-They had one son, João Pacheco de Sacadura Botte (25 December 1932, Johannesburg - 17 May 2007, Maputo), who married Maria Isabel Araújo de Serpa Madeira Leitão, with issue.
+A scion of the Scottish Younger brewing family, Sheila was a second cousin once removed of Lord Younger of Leckie and Baron Blanesburgh, and a third cousin of Sir William McEwan Younger and Sir James Paton Younger.
+They had one son, João Pacheco de Sacadura Botte (25 December 1932, Johannesburg - 17 May 2007, Maputo), who married and had issue.